Overview

 Medication

-Medication may sometimes be used to aid in sleep difficulties such as insomnia.
+Medication may sometimes be used to aid in sleep difficulties.
 Medications prescribed by healthcare professionals may include:

 • Prescription sleep aids: Zolpidem, eszopiclone, ramelteon, and other related sleep medications may be prescribed for short-term use.
 These medications are generally not recommended for long-term use and have serious side effects and interact with other medications and substances.